jmodjeska/pterodact/README.md

 ```
 The server should be available on `localhost:3000`

+#### Login
+Out of the box, in the dev environment, a working user with the email `aardwolf@example.com` and password `aardwolf` is available for use.
+Edit seeds.rb to customize.

 ## More Docs
 * [Database map](https://github.com/jmodjeska/pterodact/blob/master/doc/erd.pdf) (PDF) generated with Graphviz and [rails-erd](https://github.com/voormedia/rails-erd).